 Risk factors and causes that occur during infancy and childhood

 - Unaddressed health conditions like severe jaundice or congenital hypothyroidism

 - Being struck by or against something

 What Does ODPC do to Help?

-- Works with other state agencies, community groups and and various other stakeholders.
+- Working with other state agencies, community groups and various other stakeholders

-- Develops long-range plans to monitor and reduce the incidence and severity of developmental disabilities.
+- Developing long-term plans to monitor and reduce the incidence and severity of developmental disabilities

-- Evaluates state efforts to prevent developmental disabilities.
+- Evaluating state efforts to prevent developmental disabilities

-ODPC will host quarterly stakeholder meetings in Austin.
+ODPC hosts quarterly stakeholder meetings in Austin.
 You can also call into the meetings.
 You’ll have a chance to visit with professionals, advocates and families to join the conversation and share your vision for disability prevention in Texas.